If you're propped up on the beach but you're not sure where to eat, here's my guide to the best dinner restaurants in Uluwatu.

 Book Teja Uluwatu Teja Uluwatu Menu

-Perched on the dramatic Bingin cliffs, Abracadabra at Mu Boutique Resort transforms fresh, organic, and seasonal ingredients into unforgettable meals.
+Perched on the dramatic Bingin cliffs, Abracadabra at Mu transforms fresh, organic, and seasonal ingredients into unforgettable meals.
 Open for breakfast, lunch, and dinner, this hidden gem serves up healthy, homemade dishes with panoramic ocean views.
 I love the crunchy beetroot salad with pear, asparagus, and feta, as well as the flavour-packed tempe burger with oven-baked sweet potatoes.

 Best for: A romantic date night dinner with panoramic ocean views over the cliffs.